Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ### Scripts are removed at reboot

-I had written a small script to rewrite the fan `pwm` after boot, which I have names `rc.local` and placed in `/etc/init.d` with execute permission.
+I had written a small script to rewrite the fan's `PWM` after boot, which I had named `rc.local` and placed in `/etc/init.d` with execute permissions.

 ```sh
 #!/bin/sh
 echo 30 > /sys/class/thermal/manual_pwm
 exit 0
 ```

 This script was confirmed to be working when invoked via shell.

 Unfortunately after reboot not only did the changes not take effect but the script was gone.

-This may be a syndrome that the root file system is getting mounted at boot from an image, and since I am modifying the mounted version and not the original my changes are not permanent.
+This may be a symptom that the root file system is getting mounted at boot from an image, and since I am modifying the mounted version and not the original one, my changes are not permanent.
-Finding a work around for this will be the subject of a latter post.
+Finding a workaround for this will be the subject of a latter post.

 ## Closing remarks

 From initially getting what amounted to a black box and having no networking equipment knowledge.
-I now have a working switch, a better understanding on how this switch functions internally, root access to its linux shell and have upgraded up my network equipment related knowledge through troubleshooting and experimentation.
+I now have a working switch, a better understanding on the internals of this switch, a root access to its linux shell and have upgraded up my network-equipment-related knowledge through troubleshooting and experimentation.

-Moving forward I plan to continue looking for a way to re-set `pwm` fan speed after boot, start experimenting by writing a few static routing tables, and maybe open an `ssh` tunnel to replace `telnet`.
+Moving forward I plan to continue looking for a way to reset `PWM` fan speed after boot, start experimenting by writing a few static routing tables, and maybe open an `ssh` tunnel to replace `telnet`.

-I would like to thank EmbeddedKen for helping me figure out the use of the lattice fpga's, ThomasC and reddit user bvcb907 for his very insightful responses from 3 years ago [on the reddit thread related to this switch](https://www.reddit.com/r/homelab/comments/jzv2wv/redstone_d2020_48x_10gbe_sfp_4x_qsfp_switch/).
+I would like to thank EmbeddedKen for helping me figure out the use of the Lattice FPGAs, ThomasC and reddit user bvcb907 for their very insightful answers from 3 years ago [on the reddit thread related to this switch](https://www.reddit.com/r/homelab/comments/jzv2wv/redstone_d2020_48x_10gbe_sfp_4x_qsfp_switch/).

 ### Resources